actions-marketplace-validations/OpsGuild_MetalDeploy/README.md

 ## Deployment Types

 The `deployment_type` parameter determines how your application is deployed to the remote server.
 MetalDeploy supports three deployment types, each optimized for different use cases. **By default, MetalDeploy uses `baremetal` deployment**, which provides direct server deployment without containerization overhead.

+**Important:** If you provide `deploy_command`, MetalDeploy will run that command first (in the repository directory) and skip the deployment-type-specific flow.
+This works for all deployment types, so you can override docker/k8s/baremetal behavior with a custom command when needed.

 ### 1. Baremetal Deployment (Default)